york-cs-dams/practicals/fundamentals/tools/vagrant.md

 sudo hostname -F /etc/hostname
 ```

-You should see that the shell prompt now reads `vagrant@awesomebox`, meaning that the previous two commands have worked.
+If you disconnect from the VM (`exit`) and reconnect (`vagrant ssh`).
+You should see that the shell prompt now reads `vagrant@awesomebox`, meaning that the two commands above have worked.

 ### Provisioning a VM